Dieterbe/anthracite/README.md

 ## Introduction ##

-Graphite can show events such as [code deploys](http://codeascraft.etsy.com/2010/12/08/track-every-release/) and [puppet changes](https://github.com/joemiller/puppet-graphite_event) as lines on your graph.
+Graphite can show events such as [code deploys](http://codeascraft.etsy.com/2010/12/08/track-every-release/) and [puppet changes](https://github.com/joemiller/puppet-graphite_event) as vertical markers on your graph.
-With the advent of new graphite dashboards and interfaces where we can have popups and annotations to show metadata for each event (by means of client-side rendering), it's time we have a database to track all events along with categorization and text descriptions (which can include rich text and hyperlinks).
+With the advent of new graphite dashboards and interfaces where we can have popups and annotations to show metadata for each event (by means of client-side rendering), it's time we have a database to track all events along with categorisation and text descriptions (which can include rich text and hyperlinks).
 Graphite is meant for time series (metrics over time), Anthracite aims to be the companion for annotated events.
 More precisely, **Anthracite aims to be a database of "relevant events"** (see further down), **for the purpose of enriching monitoring dashboards, as well as allowing visual and numerical analysis of events that have a business impact**